Anaminus/roblox-cure/README.md

 - BoolValue

 	Indicates a divided, multi-part source.
-Because Roblox tends to crash when replicating large strings, large source code is split into multiple parts.
+Because Roblox tends to crash or disconnect when replicating large strings, large source code is split into multiple parts.
 These parts are contained in StringValues, which are children of the BoolValue.

 - IntValue